motion-canvas/motion-canvas/CONTRIBUTING.md

 ## Working on Issues

-Before you start working on an issue make sure that no one has claimed it yet.
+Before you start working on an issue make sure that it has been accepted (indicated by a [`c-accepted`][label-accepted] label) and that no one has claimed it yet.
 Otherwise, you may duplicate other people's efforts.
 If somebody claims an issue but doesn't follow up for more than two weeks, it’s fine to take it over, but you should still leave a comment.
 You should also leave a comment on any issue you're working on, to let others know.

 ## Semantic Versioning